 Chicken, Coconut, and Lemon Macaroni

-• Potential Allergens: Gluten (in pasta), milk (in some types of macaroni), Sulfites (in some curry powders), and possibly soy (depending on the curry powder used).
+Gluten (in pasta), Milk (in some macaroni), Sulfites (in some curry powders), Soy (depending on curry powder)

 Ingredients: